pcardune/jquery-motion/README.rst

 Motion works by taking a snapshot of the DOM before and after it has been manipulated, keeping track of the positions of all the DOM elements being moved.
-Using fixed positioning, the DOM elements are then "moved" from their old location to their new location on the page.
+Using absolute positioning, the DOM elements are then "moved" from their old location to their new location on the page.

 Provided Functions